bowenl-math/bowenl-math.github.io/index.md

 ### Welcome to Bowen's homepage!
 Hello, I'm Bowen Liu, a PhD student in Yau Mathematical Sciences Center of Tsinghua University from Sept 2022, under the supervision of [Chenglong Yu](https://chenglongyu.github.io/).
-My research interests focus on the non-abelian Hodge theory over algebraically closed field.
-Also, I'm interested in stabilities of vector bundle, Higgs bundle, and in derived category.
+Also under the supervision of Mao Sheng from 2025.
+My research interests focus on vector bundles and Higgs bundles, such as non-abelian Hodge theory, stability condition and so on.

-My email is liubw22 [at] mails [dot] tsinghua [dot] edu [dot] cn, and my workstation is S103 at C740 of Shuangqing Complex Building A. Please contact me by email or let's have coffee at Shuangqing if you find any mistake in my notes, and all comments are welcomed.
+My email is liubw22 [at] mails [dot] tsinghua [dot] edu [dot] cn, and you can find me at S103 in C740 of Shuangqing Complex Building A. Please contact me by email or let's have coffee at Shuangqing if you find any mistake in my notes, and all comments are welcomed.

 [DREAMS OF LOVE AND HOPE SHALL NEVER DIE](https://bowenl.notion.site/movies)!